-You may have heard of them before, but what exactly are Fine Motor Skills?
+You may have heard of them before, but what are Fine Motor Skills?

-Well, to put it simply, having fine motor skills means you have the ability to make movements using the small muscles in your hands and wrists.
-As humans, we rely on these skills to do daily tasks at school, work, home, and anywhere really.
+Well, in simple terms, having fine Motor Skills means you can use the small muscles in your hands and wrists to make movements.
+As humans, we use these skills to do daily tasks at school, work, home and anywhere really.

-But these small movements come naturally to us, right?
+But these little movements come naturally to us, right?
 Well, to most people they do.
-But fine motor skills are complex.
-There needs to be a coordinated effort between the muscles and the brain.
+But fine motor skills are complex and require fine motor control which is a co-ordination between the muscles and the brain.

-They’re the building blocks that assist us in making the bigger movements, like running or jumping.
+They are the small actions that help us make the bigger movements, like running or jumping.

 Here are some examples of when we use fine motor skills: